By Mary Stanton Knight

 University of Mississippi

-To make a gift to the Linda Spargo Art and Rowan Oak Fund, visit https://umfoundation.com/spargo.
-Checks with the scholarship name noted in the memo line also can be mailed to the University of Mississippi Foundation at 406 University Ave., Oxford, MS 38655.
+To make a gift to the Dr. Jesse L. White Jr. Fund for the Center for Inclusion and Cross-Cultural Engagement send a check, with the fund’s name noted in the memo line, to the University of Mississippi Foundation, 406 University Ave., Oxford, MS 38655; or give online at https://give.olemiss.edu.

-For more information on the fund, contact Brett Barefoot, senior director of development, parent and family leadership, at firstname.lastname@example.org or 662-915-2711.
+For more information contact Nikki Neely Davis, executive director of development, at email@example.com or 662-915-6678.